Here is a helpful A-Z guide to the key mortgage

 Total Debt Service (TDS)

 The percentage of the borrowers gross annual income that is needed to cover GDS plus any other debts.
-An acceptable TDS ratio is before 42%, with the new guidelines some lenders will allow you to go up to 44%.
+Some lenders will allow a maximum of TDS ratio of 44%

 The length of time your mortgage agreement is valid, anywhere from 6 months to 10 years.
 After that term, you can renegotiate your mortgage, can choose to switch it to another lender, pay it out in full, or maybe you might want to look at refinancing.